tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - You must provide all of this.
 You cannot slack.
 You cannot assume it will handle itself.
 They need you.

+# “And What Did You Do?”

+- One day, young William came home and reported to his parents that two young black kids were being taunted at school.
+His parents had one question for him: “And what did you do, Billy?”

+- They used the incident as an opportunity to emphasize a core life teaching: We are responsible for each other.
+We cannot sit on the sidelines while bad things happen in front of us.

+- And one can only imagine how they felt when they heard his reply...
+“I went and stood by them.”

+# Teach Them These Three Duties

+- You can teach your kids that whatever they’re facing, they can respond with:
+  - hard work
+  - honesty
+  - helping others as best they can

+- It’s not always going to lead to success, of course, but it will always lead to something they can be proud of.
+It will always serve them well.
+Whether it’s a sudden reversal or a sudden bounty, whether they’re at fault or an innocent bystander, what life demands—what we as their parents expect of them—is work, honesty, and compassion.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to